awsdocs/amazon-eks-user-guide/doc_source/deploy-ipv6-cluster.md

 1. Create the `ipv6-cluster.yaml` file\.
 Copy the command that follows to your device\.
 Make the following modifications to the command as needed and then run the modified command:
    + Replace `my-cluster` with a name for your cluster\.
 The name can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
 It must start with an alphanumeric character and can't be longer than 100 characters\.
 The name must be unique within the AWS Region and AWS account that you're creating the cluster in\.
    + Replace `region-code` with any AWS Region that is supported by Amazon EKS\.
 For a list of AWS Regions, see [Amazon EKS endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/eks.html) in the AWS General Reference guide\.
    + The value for `version` with the version of your cluster\.
-For more information, see [supported Amazon EKS Kubernetes version](kubernetes-versions.md)\.
+For more information, see [Understand the Kubernetes version lifecycle on EKS](kubernetes-versions.md)\.
    + Replace `my-nodegroup` with a name for your node group\.
 The node group name can't be longer than 63 characters\.
 It must start with letter or digit, but can also include hyphens and underscores for the remaining characters\.
    + Replace `t3.medium` with any [AWS Nitro System instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances)\.